Trump, deemed 'not above the law,' faces legal storm

 McDougal said American Media paid her $150,000 in 2016 for the rights to her story that she had an affair with Trump in 2006 and 2007 and then never published it.

-McDougal said her lawyer at the time, Keith Davidson, secretly negotiated with Michael Cohen, Trump’s personal lawyer, and that Cohen was in consultations with American Media on the agreement.
+McDougal said her lawyer at the time, Keith Davidson, secretly negotiated with Michael Cohen, Trump’s personal lawyer.
 Cohen has acknowledged arranging to pay to silence another woman, porn star Stormy Daniels.
 That payment was also made during the election campaign.

-Davidson said on Tuesday that he never had contact with Cohen during the McDougal negotiations.

-“False allegations have been levied against me and I look forward to responding to them in an appropriate forum,” he told Reuters.

 McDougal is asking the court to declare the agreement null and void.
 She said she was tricked into signing it, that it was intended to illegally influence the election and because it violates public policy against using threats of legal action to get someone to stay silent on issues of public concern.